200 Ontario Street

-The Northumberland County Archives is open to the public for research, tours, and educational programming.
-We collect, care for and provide access to archival materials that represent the stories of the people, places and development of Northumberland County.
+The Northumberland County Archives and Museum is open to the public for research, tours, and educational programming.
+We collect, care for and provide access to archival materials and artefacts that represent the stories of the people, places and development of Northumberland County.

 Hours of operation

 Year-Round: Tuesday and Wednesday 1:00 pm to 4:30 pm

 June-August: Monday to Thursday 1:00 pm to 4:30 pm